List of Soul Reapers in Bleach: Shūsuke Amagai

 Shūsuke Amagai (天貝 繍助, Amagai Shūsuke) is an anime-exclusive character introduced as the new captain of Squad Three, following Gin's defection, during season nine.
 He has an unkempt appearance, is usually bright, lively, and unpretentious, and can become drunk on a single drink of alcohol.
 Because Shūsuke spent most of his Soul Reaper career away from the Soul Society as part of a patrol group, the members of Squad Three are mistrustful of him when he first arrives.
 He spends the episodes following his introduction trying to prove himself to them and the rest of the Soul Reapers by promoting teamwork between all the divisions.
 As the anime progresses, Shūsuke is quickly revealed to have ulterior motives, with his friendly attitude only being a means to further his plans.
 He joined the Gotei Thirteen in order to exact revenge upon Yamamoto for killing his father to keep the Bakkōtō a secret.
 After his various accomplices are slain in the Soul Society, Shūsuke takes the nuclei of their Bakkōtō and engages Yamamoto in battle.
 He ends up fighting Ichigo, while Rukia and the others rescue Princess Rurichiyo Kasumioji (whom he abducted after killing Kumoi), and is defeated.
 Upon learning the truth about his father's death, he takes his own life to atone for his misdeeds.

 Shūsuke's zanpakutō is Raika (雷火).
 The shikai command of his zanpakutō is "sever" (断ち切れ, tachikire).
 When released, it takes the form of a white hook sword with curved pipes that form the hilt.
 He can focus fireballs into the crux of the hook and create large fissures of flame to attack his opponents with by slamming it into the ground.
 Raikas bankai, Raika Gōen Kaku (雷火豪炎殻), enlarges the blade and creates a giant conch-shaped guard worn across Shūsuke's arm, with the handle of the blade hidden inside it.
 This form gives him greater control of his fire attacks, his most powerful technique creating giant dragons of fire to encircle and crush his foe.
 Shūsuke's Bakkōtō (獏爻刀, roughly "tapir crossing blade") is a twin-bladed tuning fork-shaped weapon that creates black-plated armor across his right arm and emits a green energy sword when activated.
 It negates any other active Soul Reaper zanpakutō abilities, forcing his opponents to rely on other powers.

-He is voiced by Ken'yū Horiuchi in the Japanese version of the anime and by Rick Zieff in the English dub.
+He is voiced by Ken'yū Horiuchi in the original Japanese version of the anime and by Rick Zieff in the English dub.